2023 Nissan Qashqai: What We Know So Far

 It is believed the delay has something to do with the impact of the coronavirus on the automotive industry, but something good could come out of this.

 European Automotive News said Nissan would know more about the evolution of the UK’s trading relationship with the EU in the post-Brexit era.
-The current deal is due to expire early next year, with both parties currently negotiating a new deal.
+The current deal will expire early next year, with both parties currently negotiating a new deal.